Sant720/sandwich/content/docs/sandwich/how-to.md

 weight: 4
 ---

-# How to make the crunchy kimchi turkey sandwich
+# How to make the Crunchy Kimchi Turkey Sandwich

 This page provides the complete, end-to-end procedure for preparing **my favorite sandwich, The Crunchy Kimchi Turkey Sandwich**.
 It brings together all concepts from the earlier pages: